A Red Cross aid worker caring for a baby in a field hospital.

 How are the funds received through mailing used?

-How can I stop receiving mailings or order mailings for myself?
+How can I stop receiving mailings?

 If you have any questions about mailings, you can contact us via email lahjoitukset@redcross.fi or by phone +358 (0)20 701 2192 (Mon–Fri 8.30 am–4 pm).